shubhamkumarjha123/py_codes/folder/Area of triangle.md

-#To Find The Area of a triangle.
+#To Find The Area of a triangle

 ```python